Solar cell: Liquid inks

 In 2014, researchers at California NanoSystems Institute discovered using kesterite and perovskite improved electric power conversion efficiency for solar cells.

+In December 2022, it was reported that MIT researchers had developed ultralight fabric solar cells.
+These cells offer a weight one-hundredth that of traditional panels while generating 18 times more power per kilogram.
+Thinner than a human hair, these cells can be laminated onto various surfaces, such as boat sails, tents, tarps, or drone wings, to extend their functionality.
+Using ink-based materials and scalable techniques, researchers coat the solar cell structure with printable electronic inks, completing the module with screen-printed electrodes.
+Tested on high-strength fabric, the cells produce 370 watts-per-kilogram, representing an improvement over conventional solar cells.

 Upconversion and downconversion

 Photon upconversion is the process of using two low-energy (e.g., infrared) photons to produce one higher energy photon; downconversion is the process of using one high energy photon (e.g., ultraviolet) to produce two lower energy photons.
 Either of these techniques could be used to produce higher efficiency solar cells by allowing solar photons to be more efficiently used.
 The difficulty, however, is that the conversion efficiency of existing phosphors exhibiting up- or down-conversion is low, and is typically narrow band.

 One upconversion technique is to incorporate lanthanide-doped materials (Er^{3+}, Yb^{3+}, Ho^{3+} or a combination), taking advantage of their luminescence to convert infrared radiation to visible light.
 Upconversion process occurs when two infrared photons are absorbed by rare-earth ions to generate a (high-energy) absorbable photon.
 As example, the energy transfer upconversion process (ETU), consists in successive transfer processes between excited ions in the near infrared.
 The upconverter material could be placed below the solar cell to absorb the infrared light that passes through the silicon.
 Useful ions are most commonly found in the trivalent state.
 Er^{+} ions have been the most used.
-Er^{3+} ions absorb solar radiation around 1.54 µm.
+Er^{3+} ions absorb solar radiation around 1.54 μm.
 Two Er^{3+} ions that have absorbed this radiation can interact with each other through an upconversion process.
 The excited ion emits light above the Si bandgap that is absorbed by the solar cell and creates an additional electron–hole pair that can generate current.
 However, the increased efficiency was small.
 In addition, fluoroindate glasses have low phonon energy and have been proposed as suitable matrix doped with Ho^{3+} ions.